facebookReceived Some CNY Ang Bao Money? Here's How to Maximise it for the Future

 3. Use Your Ang Bao Money to Kickstart Your Investment Journey

-For those who are new to investing, the extra ang bao money you get on hand can be used to kickstart your investment journey.
+For those new to investing, the extra ang bao money you get on hand can kickstart your investment journey.

 How Do I Start Investing?

-If you’d like to learn more about how you’d like to grow your money, you can take a look at our comprehensive guide to investing in Singapore:
+If you’d like to learn more about how you’d want to grow your money, you can take a look at our comprehensive guide to investing in Singapore:

 In addition, here is a beginner-friendly instrument you can consider: